Alexander2817/nbody_for/README.md

-# N-Body Simulation – Sequential & Parallel (OpenMP)
+# Nbody - Sequential vs Parallel

-This project implements a gravitational n-body simulation and provides both **sequential** and **parallel (OpenMP)** versions.
-The parallel version supports multi-threaded execution using OpenMP to simulate particle interactions faster for large datasets.
+This project parallelizes a previously sequential n-body gravitational simulation.
+The parallel version utilizes OpenMP to allow you to run the simulation with a specified number of threads.

 ---